rDr4g0n/gidoodle/README.md

 ==========
 You run it and then pick a place and then it makes a gif!
 Easy!

-You'll need ffmpeg and uhh... linux?
+You'll need ffmpeg with libx264 support.

+To install this guy all up in your stuff, `make install`.
+After that `gidoo` from the terminal will kick off the highly polished and sickeasy process.

 TODO
 ------